It's a fact: You have to burn more calories than you eat and drink to lose weight.

 For weight loss, it really matters that you cut back on the calories that you eat and drink.
 That matters most for taking the pounds off, according to the CDC.

 Exercise pays off in the long run by keeping those pounds off.
 Research shows that regular physical activity will increase your chances of maintaining weight loss.

 Start with just a few minutes of exercise at a time.
 Any exercise is better than none, and that helps your body slowly get used to being active.

-Your goal is to work up to half an hour most days of the week to get the full benefits from exercise.
+Your goal is to work up to at least a half an hour most days of the week to get the full benefits from exercise.

 If it's more convenient, you can do short spurts -- 10 minutes here, 15 minutes there.
 Each action by itself may not seem like much, but they add up.

 Once you’re in better shape, you can gradually exercise for longer periods of time and do more strenuous activities.

 When you’re up for it, you can ramp up the intensity and get the same benefits in half the time.
 For example, jogging for 30 minutes provides health benefits similar to walking for 60 minutes.

 You can do anything that makes your heart and lungs work harder, such as walking, biking, jogging, swimming, fitness classes, or cross-country skiing.
 Mowing your lawn, going out dancing, playing with your kids -- it all counts, if it revs your heart.

 If you don’t exercise and you’re a man over 45, a woman over 55, or have a medical condition, ask your doctor if you should avoid any types of activities.